ddahan/modern-python-cheat-sheet/README.md

 - Why use anything else than your IDE to read and write code?
 You get same syntax colors, same shortcuts, auto complete, type inference, etc. You feel at home.
 - Unlike (most) websites or books, you can customize code snippets and make them yours.
 - Code snippets can be directly executed.
 Don't trust the code comments to see the program output.
-- Possible 0-config by having an isolated installation in a dedicated Docker container (cf. below)
+- Possible 0-config by having an isolated installation in a dedicated Docker container (cf. below).
+It includes linting and type checking with Pylance, and auto-formatting with Black.

 ## How to use it yourself?